Youscribe/backup-cookbook/README.md

 * `minute` - String - Minute to run the scheduled backup - default - `*`
 * `day` - String - Day to run the scheduled backup - default - `*`
 * `weekday` - String - Weekday to run the scheduled backup - default - `*`
 * `mailto` - String - Enables the cron resource to mail the output of the backup output.
+* `user` - String - User used to launch backup

 Usage